 b) Manuscript type ("article", "review", "short note")

 c) Title: concise and clearly identifying the connection between the main idea and the variables or scientific problem discussed in the paper.
-Capitalize first letters of each word, except for prepositions (at, by, with, from, and, to).
+Capitalize the first letters of each word, except for prepositions (at, by, with, from, and, to).

-e) Affiliation, containing institution, town and country.
-Do not provide full postal address.
+e) Affiliation, containing institution, town, and country.
+Provide a partial postal address.

 f) Keywords: provide a maximum of 6 keywords.
-Do not repeat words from the title here.
+Please don't repeat words from the title here.

 g) Corresponding author: provided full postal address plus email.

 2.2.2 - Page 2 – Abstract

 The abstract must be easy to understand and not require reference to the body of the article.
-Please make sure the main contribution of the paper is presented clearly in the abstract.
+Please make sure the paper's main contribution is presented clearly in the abstract.
 The text must not contain any abbreviations or statistical details.
 Type ABSTRACT followed by a hyphen and the text.
-The abstract must be one-paragraph long and not exceed 250 words.
+The abstract must be one paragraph long and be at most 250 words.

 2.2.3 - Main Text

 Introduction - Sociobiology strongly recommends making explicit here the hypothesis being tested.

-Material and Methods - This section must provide enough information for the research to be replicated.
-Please include the statistical design and methods, if necessary, the name and version of the software used for analysis.
+Material and Methods - This section must provide enough information to replicate the research.
+Please include the statistical design and methods, if necessary, and the name and version of the software used for analysis.

 Results - mean values must be followed by the mean, standard error, and the number of observations.
 Units of measurement must be separated from the value by a blank space (e.g., 10 cm, 25 kg/m).
 Present p-values in lowercase (e.g., p < 0.05).
 For extra guidance on statistics and measures, notation see:

-Discussion - here it is strongly recommended that you focus on how the results contribute to the advancement of the scientific knowledge in the specific subject area, and preferably, beyond it.
-Make sure you express clearly whether the working hypothesis was accepted and what analysis give support its acceptance or refutation.
+Discussion - here, it is strongly recommended that you focus on how the results contribute to advancing scientific knowledge in the specific subject area and, preferably, beyond it.
+Please make sure you clearly express whether the working hypothesis was accepted and what analysis supports its acceptance or refutation.

-Acknowledgments - The text must be concise and contain the recognition to people first (including "anonymous referees"), and then institutions and/or sponsors.
+Acknowledgments - The text must be concise and contain the recognition to people first (including "anonymous referees"), and then institutions and sponsors.